The Church of Jesus Christ of Latter-day Saints in Botswana: Stake and congregations

-The Botswana/Namibia Mission Branch serves families and individuals in Botswana and Namibia that is not in proximity of a meetinghouse.
+The Botswana/Namibia Dispersed Members Unit serves families and individuals in Botswana and Namibia that is not in proximity of a meetinghouse.
 Congregations not part of a stake are called branches, regardless of size.

 Missions

 The Botswana Namibia Mission was created July 2013.
 In November 2022, the LDS Church announced creation of the South Africa Pretoria Mission in July 2023.
 The mission consists of the South Africa portion of the Botswana-Namibia Mission as well as a portion of the South Africa Durban Mission.
 In July 2023, the Botswana Namibia mission was realigned to only cover Botswana and Namibia.

 Namibia

-The LDS Church reported 1,110 members in 5 congregations as well as 1 family history centers in Namibia for year-end 2022.
+The LDS Church reported 1,492 members in 5 congregations as well as 2 family history centers in Namibia for year-end 2025.
 The Windhoek Namibia District was created on 8 March 2015.
 A family history center is located in Windhoek.

 Congregations

-As of December 2024, the following were located in Namibia:
+As of May 2025, the following were located in Namibia: